Mahdii007/simple-to-do-app/README.md

 React Hooks: Utilized hooks like useState and useEffect for efficient state management.
 Material UI: Implemented Material UI components to achieve a sleek and modern look.
 Responsive Design: Ensured the app is fully responsive, providing a seamless experience on both desktop and mobile devices.
-Check out the video demonstration of my project, and feel free to share your thoughts or feedback.
-I’m always eager to learn and improve!

 Thank you for taking the time to view my work! 😊